MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 |Change the freeze pane in a list to another column. |Choose the arrowhead of the column that you want as the last column of the freeze pane, and then choose <b>Set Freeze Pane</b>.<br /><br/>If you want to set the freeze pane back to its original designed position, choose the arrowhead for the current freeze pane column, and choose <b>Clear Freeze Pane</b>.
 Note: You cannot remove this freeze pane.|The freeze pane specifies the columns that always appear on the left, even as you scroll horizontally.|
 |Skip over a field when pressing Enter.|Choose the arrowhead next to the field, or column heading in a list, and choose **Exclude from Quick Entry**. <br /><br /> If you do not see this option, then the field is already set to be skipped.
 In this case, to stop skipping the field, choose **Include in Quick Entry**. |See [Accelerating Data Entry Using Quick Entry](ui-enter-data.md#QuickEntry)|

-> [!NOTE]
-> When you are in personalizing mode and the arrowhead appears for an action, you must use Ctrl + Click to perform the normal action.

 ## <a name="Actions"></a>Personalizing Actions

 Personalization lets you decide which actions to show on the action bar and on Role Centers and where to show them.
 You can show, hide, or move individual actions or action groups.
 Personalizing the action bar is done basically the same way as with other UI elements.
 However, what you can do with an action or group depends on where the action or group is located.
-The best way to find out is to enter personalizing mode and then let the red arrowheads guide you.
+The best way to find out is to enter personalizing mode and then let the arrowheads guide you.

 There are a couple terms that you should be familiar with to better understand action personalization: *action group* and *promoted category*.